What is underwriting and why is it done?

 An overview of the underwriting process performed by acquirers

-Your acquirer will carefully assess the risk factors that may pose a financial or regulatory risk to your business, which is also a risk to the acquirer.
+Acquirers are financially responsible for every transaction processed through the merchant accounts they issue.
+As a result, your acquirer will carefully assess any risk factors that could pose a financial or regulatory risk to your business — which, by extension, is a risk to them.

 Your acquirer must also confirm that your business and website comply with Visa and Mastercard rules and best practices.
+It's not uncommon to be asked to make changes to your website before your account is approved, because card scheme rules are comprehensive, and the requirements aren't always obvious.

 Not a CardCorp merchant yet?
 Visit our website for merchant account pre-approval and a custom price quote for your business.
 And chat with our payment experts for a free assessment of the risk factors that may be in scope for your business.

-Updated 7 days ago
+Updated 26 days ago

 Find out more about merchant account eligibility and requirements of the application process